 As of today's date, we have 2463 EHCPs (0-25years) and 11 FTE EHC Co-ordinator posts who manage final EHCPs with an average caseload of 223.
-We also have 6 EHC Co-ordinators undertaking EHC needs assessments.
+We also have 6 EHC Co-ordinators undertaking EHC needs assessments members is as worrying to her as it is to me given the overall deficit?
+Thank you Mr Mayor.